vadal/vadal/README.md

 I'm a tech nerd with 15+ years in engineering who is happiest when building things and talking about them.
 My passion lies in breaking down complex AI/ML and software engineering concepts in a way that makes people smile and believe they can also do it.

-Currently, I'm the **AI/R&D Manager at Public Next** (the biggest retailer in Greece), where I turn cool AI ideas into practical, value-driven products.
-I am also the creator of [MovieGroovy](https://www.moviegroovy.gr/), an AI powered movies and series recommender that understands emotion.
+I'm the creator of [MovieGroovy](https://www.moviegroovy.gr/), an AI powered movies and series recommender that understands emotion.

 ---